Are you tired of battling your children when it’s time to read or do spelling homework?

 - fill in the little skill gaps that accumulate and make everything so much harder!

 By working one-on-one with students, we can explore their interests and meet their challenges.
 We stretch children to build on their strengths and support them in the areas where they are weaker.
 Sometimes filling gaps in a few key skills is all a student needs!
 Other times, steady practice brings them closer and closer to their goals.

 I love tutoring – being a detective, coach, cheerleader and learning partner all at the same time.
 Together with the student, we figure out how he or she learns best and we build a toolkit they can use for years to come.
 With each student, we use a customized combination of approaches, including Orton-Gillingham multi-sensory reading instruction, self-regulated strategy development (SRSD) for writing, technology, and a variety of tools for building fluency, vocabulary and reading comprehension.

-We have worked with students from kindergarten through graduate school, on topics ranging from basic phonics and pre-reading skills, to reading and writing in all subject areas, to SAT and ACT preparation.
+We have worked with students from kindergarten through graduate school, on topics ranging from basic phonics and pre-reading skills, to reading and writing in all subject areas, to test preparation.

 Most of our students, though, are struggling with transitions: from elementary school to middle school, middle to high school, high school to college.
 They need an extra boost to meet the rising expectations at each grade level.

 When I’m not tutoring and teaching, I love to spend time with my children and my husband.
-I am a knitter, a baker, and a reader.
+I am a knitter, a baker, a reader and a writer.
 I am a fan of Muppet movies and minor league baseball, Northeastern University hockey and UConn basketball.